Kahnuj: Overview

 The unfavorable climate and neglect of agriculture have resulted in a low population in this county.
 However, there has been a slight increase in population and a decline in migration recently, thanks to the improvement of health, cultural, and economic conditions as well as the development of agricultural facilities.
 After Iran's Islamic Revolution, the Jihad-e Sazandegi (Construction Jihad), in particular, attracted the attention of officials, and effective measures were taken to improve the region's economic situation.
 With its rich soils and nearby underground water sources, Kahnuj County is ideal for farming and raising livestock.

+Climate

+Kahnuj has a hot desert climate (BWh) in the Köppen climate classification.